Subhajyoti-Maity/translate/README.md

 ### **Authentication Flow**
 1. User signs up/logs in → JWT token generated and stored
-2. Token validated on each API request
+2. Token validated on each API request via middleware
 3. User data fetched and stored in local state
+4. Automatic redirect to main chat interface

 ### **Real-time Messaging**
 1. User connects to Socket.io server on login